LANO Community Leaders

 LANO’s Shreveport-Bossier Community Leaders program was started in 2006 with a grant from Community Foundation and Capital One Bank.
 Since the program’s inception, these funders have invested over $300,000 in future leaders for the nonprofit community.
 The Community Leaders program is designed to educate and engage diverse professionals of all ages to strengthen nonprofit governance, and to increase civic engagement and philanthropy for the area nonprofit community.

 Visit LANO’s website for more information.

 The Change Fund started in 2007 as a giving component of the Community Leaders program.
 The Fund promotes philanthropy by giving Community Leaders the opportunity to solicit donations and gain confidence as fundraisers.
-All Community Leaders are expected to participate in The Change Fund component by donating $200 and raising $200 for the fund or by raising all $400 required.
+All Community Leaders are expected to participate in the Change Fund component by donating $200 and raising $200 for the fund or by raising all $400 required.
 Their goal is to raise a minimum of $10,000 each year.
-The Community Leader class then opens The Change Fund application process each year to nonprofit organizations in the Shreveport/Bossier area.
+The Community Leader class then opens the Change Fund application process each year to nonprofit organizations in the Shreveport-Bossier area.

-Over the last five years the Shreveport Community Leader program has supported the Food Bank of Northwest Louisiana; Martin Luther King Health Clinic; Salvation Army; Common Ground; The Arc of Caddo Bossier; WERLA (Wildlife Education and Rehabilitation of Louisiana); Gingerbread House; and St. Luke’s Mobile Medical Ministry, investing more than $100,000 back into the Shreveport/Bossier nonprofit community through the Change Fund Program.
-This year the class has chosen to send members of Fair Park Middle School's Tribal Court program to Washington DC to attend Close Up, a week-long Civic Education program.
-Tribal Court is a program of Volunteers for Youth Justice.
+Over the last five years, the Shreveport Community Leaders program has supported the Food Bank of Northwest Louisiana; Martin Luther King Health Clinic; Salvation Army; Common Ground; The Arc of Caddo Bossier; WERLA (Wildlife Education and Rehabilitation of Louisiana); Gingerbread House; St. Luke’s Mobile Medical Ministry; and the Fair Park Tribal Court program, investing more than $100,000 back into the Shreveport-Bossier nonprofit community through the Change Fund Program.
+To donate to the 2020 Change Fund, click the button below.